ben-rogerson/craft-storybook-starter/README.md

 It makes building stunning UIs organized and efficient.

 🎉 Storybook runs outside Craft in JavaScript and doesn't require a Craft plugin<br>
-🎉 Storybook works with the same Twig files from your project
+🎉 Storybook works with the same Twig files from your project ([with some differences](#user-content-hosting-your-storybook)

 This starter sets up everything for you to be productive in Storybook.<br>Use Storybook to create a living styleguide from of your existing site/app.<br>
 Take advantage of the excellent Webpack dev server to create solid components with mock data.